alexjnim/Flask_RESTful_API_lreg/README.md

 ## Instructions

-Upload this repository to Heroku to have an API on a server.
+Deploy the contents of this repository to Heroku to have an API on a server.
 Alternatively, download this repository and use the following command on your terminal in the same directory:

 ```
 python app.py